material-motion/material-motion/specifications/runtime.md

 A Transaction's public API should support the following operations:

-- Associate a Intention with a target.
+- Associate an Intention with a target.
 - Associate a named Intention with a target.
 - Remove any Intention associated with a given name from a target.